-The Germantown Connector
+• The Germantown Connector

+- The Life Sciences Connector

+- The Lakeforest and Montgomery Village Connector

+- The Great Seneca Connector

 - The Manekin West Connector

 - The Milestone / COMSAT East Clarksburg Connector

 - The Life Sciences Connector

 - The Great Seneca Connector

 - The Lakeforest and Montgomery Village Connector

 The complete proposed transit network, with additional dedicated bus lanes beyond the MD 355 and Veirs Mill Road BRT services, is shown in Figure 1.
 This network augments the planned BRT routes in midcounty and upcounty to maximize connectivity, reduce implementation obstacles, and unlock multiple community-serving service patterns.
-The proposed transit network's dedicated bus lanes have both independent utility as individual dedicated bus lanes (if implemented in a piecemeal fashion following the MD 355 and Veirs Mill Road BRTs) and as a network, providing significantly improved connectivity once fully constructed.
+The proposed transit network's dedicated bus lanes have both independent utility as individual dedicated bus lanes (if implemented in a piecemeal fashion following the MD 355 and Veirs Mill Road BRTs) and as a network, providing significantly improved transit connectivity for communities in the midcounty and upcounty once fully constructed.
 Corridor Forward shifts the focus from single branded services, like the CCT, to a flexible network of dedicated bus lanes that can support multiple routing patterns.
-Dedicated bus lanes do not need to be restricted to a single purpose or route, and the county does not need to wait to fund the full system to advance components of the transit network.
+Dedicated bus lanes do not need to be restricted to a single purpose or route, and the county does not need to wait to fund the full system to advance components of the proposed Connectors transit network.

 The Plan's ultimate success is demonstrated through implementation of the proposed transit network.
-As the network requires incremental implementation, Corridor Forward suggest priorities for the order of implementation, as well as strategies to advance implementation.
+As the network requires incremental implementation, Corridor Forward suggests priorities for the order of implementation, as well as strategies to advance implementation.
 The Plan's highest priority for implementation is the MD 355 and Veirs Mill Road BRT services, followed by the Corridor Connectors in the following order: